spring-attic/spring-framework-issues/README.markdown

 ## Using this repository to demonstrate the issue

-Assuming you've encountered and logged a bug against the core Spring Framework project you can now add a project to demonstrate it.
+Assuming you've encountered and created an issue in the core Spring Framework project you can now add a project to demonstrate it.

 ### First-time setup